Skip to content

 Types of Testing in Zillexit Software

-• Unit Testing – Checks individual code parts work right.
+• Unit Testing – Checks individual code parts to ensure they work correctly.
 Verifies each function as developers write code.

 • Integration Testing – Validates connections between code modules.
 Makes sure all pieces work together smoothly.